techbelle/the-little-mongodb-book/en/mongodb.markdown

 We get the expected result.
 Therefore, the correct way to have updated the weight in the first place is:

 	db.unicorns.updateOne({name: 'Roooooodles'}, {$set: {weight: 590}})

+Stick to using shell helper `updateOne` to prevent accidental replacement operations, and use `replaceOne` to replace the entire document.

 ## Update Operators ##
 In addition to `$set`, we can leverage other operators to do some nifty things.
 All update operators work on fields - so your entire document won't be wiped out.
 For example, the `$inc` operator is used to increment a field by a certain positive or negative amount.
 If Pilot was incorrectly awarded a couple vampire kills, we could correct the mistake by executing: